-- either all of the fault currents flow in one direction, and thus, the fault is internal; - or at least one fault current flows in an opposite direction as compared with the sum of the remaining currents, and thus, the fault is external.

-The directional principle is implemented in two stages.
+- either all of the fault currents flow in one direction, and thus, the fault is internal; - or at least one fault current flows in an opposite direction as compared with the sum of the remaining currents, and thus, the fault is external. - The directional principle is implemented in two stages.

-First, based on the magnitude of a given current, it is determined whether a given CT current is a fault current.
+First, based on the magnitude of a given current, it is determined whether the current is a fault current.
 If so, its relative phase relation must be considered in the next step.
-The angle
+The angle check must not be initiated for the load currents, as the direction will be out of the bus even during internal faults.